Featured · client work

 There are cases where the platform genuinely is the problem, and we will tell you when we see them:

 In those cases, the platform is the problem, or part of it.
 But it is the exception.
-The more common case is a Wix site that looks dated, loads reasonably, and has no argument — and the fix is rewriting the argument, which you could do on Wix.
+The more common case is a Wix site that looks dated, loads reasonably, and has no argument.
+The fix is rewriting the argument, which you could do on Wix.

 Before we agree to a rebuild, we ask the owner to do an exercise.
 Write one paragraph, in your own words, that answers three questions: